 Making an application

-Expats looking to rent accommodation in Rio de Janeiro must provide numerous certified documents such as their work permit, proof of income and Brazilian social security number.
+Expats looking to rent accommodation in Rio de Janeiro must provide numerous certified documents, such as their work permit or RNE (Registro Nacional de Estrangeiro), proof of income and Brazilian CPF number.
 Those without a formal or sufficient income, such as retirees or students, will need to find someone to act as a guarantor or fiador.
+Alternatively, some landlords accept rental insurance or larger security deposits in lieu of a guarantor.

 Leases and deposits

 Leases in Rio are usually signed for a 30-month period.
-Shorter-term options are available though, and landlords are sometimes willing to negotiate.
-A deposit equivalent to one to three months' rent is normally expected, and landlords are legally obligated to put it in an interest-bearing account for tenants to get back at the end of their lease.
+Shorter-term options are available, though, and landlords are sometimes willing to negotiate.
+A deposit equivalent to three months’ rent is normally expected, and landlords are legally obligated to put it in an interest-bearing account for tenants to get back at the end of their lease.

-See Accommodation in Brazil for more detail on the leases and rental process in Brazil.
+See Renting Accommodation in Brazil for more details on the leases and rental process.

 Electricity and other utilities are often excluded from the rental price and need to be paid on top of the monthly rental.
 The tenant is usually responsible for organising utility accounts with their local municipality.